MostafaAbdelrashied/genai-procurement/README.md

 - `NoteTakingAgent`: This agent is responsible for filling in the form fields based on the user's input prompt.
 - `SpecialistAgent`: This agent is responsible for handling specialist queries.
 - `ConversationAgent`: This agent is responsible for moving the conversation forward by asking the user for the next field to fill in the form.
+SpecialistAgent and ConversationAgent are run in parallel to handle the user's input prompt.